ddceruti/ddceruti.github.io/dataprotection.md

 The party responsible for this website (the "controller") for purposes of data protection law is:

 Amedeo Paolo Ceruti
-Im Sträler 7
-8047 Zürich
-Switzerland
+Trivastr.
+28, Munich

-Email: aceruti@ethz.ch
+Email: amedeo.ceruti@tum.de

 ## II.
 The rights of users and data subjects